ampovincentray-stack/CCM101-vrampo/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 ### Recommended Platform: Google Cloud Platform

-Google Cloud is a strong choice for the AI research company because it provides cloud services designed for artificial intelligence, machine learning, data processing, and high-performance workloads.
-The company can use Google Cloud infrastructure to develop, train, and deploy AI and machine learning applications.
-Google Cloud also provides Kubernetes capabilities through Google Kubernetes Engine.
+An AI research firm should rely on Google Cloud due to their AI, machine learning, data processing and high-performance computing cloud services.
+Google Cloud’s infrastructure allows AI and machine learning application design, training, and execution.
+Google Cloud also provisions the Google Kubernetes Engine for Kubernetes services.
 ### Recommended Services

 - Vertex AI – AI and machine learning